cetz-package/cetz/src/draw/shapes.typ

 #import "styling.typ": *
 #import "grouping.typ": *

+/// Draw an ellipse
+///
+/// The radii of the ellipse can be set via the style key `radius`, which
+/// takes a `number` or a tuple of `number`s for the x- an y-radius.
+///
+/// *Style Root* `circle`
+///
+/// *Anchors*
+///   / `"center"`: The center of the ellipse
+///
+/// - position (coordinate): Anchor position, by default this is the
+///   ellipses center
+/// - name (none,string): Element name
+/// - anchor (none,string): Anchor to position the element relative to
+/// - ..style (style): Style key-values
 #let circle(position, name: none, anchor: none, ..style) = {
   // No extra positional arguments from the style sink assert.eq(